Zaid-Ajaj/the-elmish-book/chapters/scaling/composition-forms.md

 Switching pages in Discriminated Union composition can be properly implemented by understanding the *initialization parameters* of each child program.
 In other words, we ask ourselves: "What information does the `Counter` module need for it to be initialized"?
 The answer is simple, just look at the parameters of the `Counter.init` function.

-One way to implement the switching is by having specialized messages case from the parent program that have *enough information* to call the `init` function of a child program.
+One way to implement the switching is by having specialized message cases in the parent program that have *enough information* to call the `init` function of a child program.
 In the case of the `Counter` child program, the `init` function takes `unit` as input so it doesn't need any information to be initialized.

 Let us add a message `SwitchToCounter` that initializes the `Counter` child program and another message `SwitchToInputText` that does the same for the `InputText` program:
 ```fsharp